 ARTIS seeks to address primarily the training requirements of doctoral students, postdoctoral and early career researchers, as well as both junior and experienced teaching staff who wish to develop or refresh their research skills.

-ARTIS envisages being involved in up to four research training events per year.
-Two of these are usually held in the UK, including at least one in Manchester.
-The other two could be held anywhere in the world.
+ARTIS envisages being involved in up to two collaborative events per year.
+These events could be held anywhere in the world.
 Each event should be self-financing, and all events should be open to participants from more than one institution.

-ARTIS invites proposals for training events in accordance with these principles.
-Following a successful proposal a specific collaborative agreement between ARTIS and the relevant institution is set up.
+ARTIS invites proposals for collaborative events in accordance with these principles.
+Following a successful proposal, a collaborative agreement between ARTIS and the relevant institution is set up.
 ARTIS undertakes to help design an appropriate programme or syllabus and to contact suitable Associates, who could be invited by the host institution to deliver training locally.

-Once a theme has been identified, and depending on the length of the event, the following broadly conceived components may be adopted or adapted in planning the event, in consultation with the ARTIS Steering Committee.
+Once a theme has been identified, the following broadly conceived components may be adopted or adapted in planning the event, in consultation with the ARTIS Steering Committee:

 - One or more presentations on the theoretical debates relating to the selected theme, including debates relating to the core concepts.
 For instance, for a theme such as Translation and Community, there may be a session on different conceptions of ‘community’, and one on Etienne Wenger’s theory of ‘Communities of Practice’ and its application in translation and interpreting studies.